-- The first week of each semester. - From the beginning of dead week until the end of each semester. - During Falcon Days or FC Bound (unless guest is registered)
+- The first week of each semester. - From the beginning of dead week until the end of each semester. - During FC Bound (unless guest is registered)

-ADDITIONAL FALCON DAYS/FC BOUND INFORMATION
+ADDITIONAL FC BOUND INFORMATION

-- 1. During any Falcon Days & FC Bound event, only registered guests are permitted to be on campus and in the dorms. - 2.
-The week of our events the dorms will not have any other guests permitted to stay in the dorms. - 3.
-Housing for the event is ONLY arranged through the Admissions Office.
+- 1. During any FC Bound event, only registered guests are permitted to be on campus and in the dorms. - 2.
+The week of our events the dorms will not have any other guests permitted to stay in the dorms. - Housing for the event is ONLY arranged through the Admissions Office.
 (Current students shouldn't need to fill out an overnight stay form for guests) - 4.
-Students housing unregistered guests during the event will be reprimanded (fine or community service hours) by the dean of students office.
+Students housing unregistered guests during the event will be reprimanded (fine or community service hours) by the Dean of Students' office.